mhansen/antinode/README.markdown

 Antinode is a simple static file webserver built on node.js.

+# Usage

+Run it from the command line.

+   $ node server.js

+If you want to bind to a port under 1024, you'll need to run node with special privileges.

 # Configuration

 Edit config.js to set up where to serve files from, and what port to listen on.